 Pronouns are subdivided into a number of categories: the exact number of categories is one of those things that grammar experts disagree on, and you can find sources specifying anything from six categories to ten.
 Most will agree on most of them but some sources will combine categories that other sources split.
 Don’t be put off by the lack of agreement on a specific number; it’s just one of those lovely fuzzy grey areas in English.

 The different types of pronouns

 1 Personal pronouns: I, me, we, us, you, he, she, it, him, her, they, them – these are the personal pronouns.
 They are used to refer to people – yes, it can refer to a person: The baby was upset; it was crying loudly – and the type of pronoun used depends on whether we are using first, second or third person (I; or you; or he, she or it); singular or plural; and what part of the sentence the pronoun is used in – whether the pronoun is performing the verb (I spoke) or receiving the action of verb (Tim spoke to me).
-(Technically, these are known as subject and object pronouns – but more on that when we get to sentence structure later this year.)
+(Technically, these are known as subject and object pronouns – but more on that when we get to sentence structure in a later blog.)

 2 Possessive pronouns: my, mine, our, ours, your, yours, his, her, hers, its, their, theirs Possessive pronouns are used to show ownership or association between two things.
 Again, which one is used depends on where it used in a sentence: This is my book and This book is mine.
 The key thing to remember about possessive pronouns is that apostrophes are never used with possessive pronouns.
 You can read about this in more detail in my previous posts on apostrophes and the difference between it’s and its.
 And choosing between a personal pronoun and a possessive pronoun can turn the following word into a verb (present participle) or noun (gerund).